The ISO would like to officially welcome you to MIT!

 Any medication you need (be sure to bring any written doctor’s prescriptions for prescription meds);Toiletries (towels, toothbrush, hair comb/brush, travel size shampoo, soap, sunscreen… Note: you can buy larger size items after you arrive);Your swimsuit (especially for first year undergrads, if you plan to take the swim test during Orientation.
 Note: you can always take […]

 In New England, the joke is “If you don’t like the weather, wait a minute.”
 Boston especially is notorious for unpredictable weather, even on the same day.
-Plan to bring clothes suitable for various occasions, and always be ready to wear layers, even in the summer (it can feel chilly inside due to air conditioning). […]
+[Review our Preparing for Winter slides to know what to expect during this season] Plan to bring clothes suitable for various occasions, and always be ready to wear […]

 The information provided below is an overview of housing at MIT.
 For questions and more information on housing, see the MIT Housing website.
 On-Campus Housing MIT’s approach to housing incoming freshmen is somewhat unique.
 Please check out the Undergraduate Housing website for more information.
 To speak with someone about single undergraduate housing, please visit W59-200, […]